openshift/origin/examples/pets/mysql/galera/README.md

 ## Caveats

-Starting up all galera nodes at once leads to an issue where all the mysqls belive they're in the primary component because they don't see the others in the DNS.
+Starting up all galera nodes at once leads to an issue where all the mysqls believe they're in the primary component because they don't see the others in the DNS.
 For the bootstrapping to work: mysql-0 needs to see itself, mysql-1 needs to see itself and mysql-0, and so on, because the first node that sees a peer list of 1 will assume it's the leader.